AllanSavageDev/AWS-Serverless-LZ/README.md

 - **Global Delivery**: S3-hosted static front-end routed through CloudFront, custom domains, HTTPS, cache invalidation.
 - **Multi-Domain Configuration**: Two domains (`aws-serverless.net` and `lingua1.com`) wired into the same architecture.
 - **CI/CD Ready**: GitHub Actions with OIDC based role assumption, Terraform CLI, packaging Lambdas, infrastructure deployment automation.

+> *I could have built this in a default VPC and been done much faster — but that wouldn’t have taught me anything.
+Instead, I built a production-style environment to see what actually happens when you run Lambda inside real network boundaries, talk to managed resources, and deal with the same constraints real teams face in day-to-day AWS work.
+The goal was to surface the friction points and understand how the “purely serverless” promise behaves in a realistic setup.*

 ## Architecture Overview
 ![](docs/architecture-diagram.svg)